magento/devdocs/src/guides/v2.4/install-gde/install/cli/install-cli-install.md

 The following options specify the user information and credentials for the Magento admin user.

-In Magento Commerce version 2.2.8 and later, you can create the Magento admin user during or after installation.
+In {{site.data.var.ee}} version 2.2.8 and later, you can create the Magento admin user during or after installation.
 If you create the user during installation, all admin credential variables are required.
 See [Sample localhost installations](#install-cli-example).

 |Name|Value|Required?|
 |--- |--- |--- |